ACiDS-NU/birdid/README.md

 # Plover Bird ID
-*To identify birds that we amateur bird watchers do not know.*
+*To identify birds that we amateur bird watchers and photographers do not know.*

 ## Background
 As an amateur bird photographer, the question I ask myself looking at a photo is, "What is this bird?"
 It turns out there are many people with the same issue.
 That's why I decided to construct a model to identify birds.